cylead/COVID-19-Vaccination-Data-Visualization/README.md

 However, the statistical data types of different countries are different, which leads to some columns with many missing values.
 Let's also choose `total_vaccinations_per_hundred` with the fewest missing values to study.

 ### Choose the chart type

 We want to study the vaccination process of countries around the world, but putting the data of more than two hundred countries and regions on one map will be a mess, so we only choose the top countries.

 In addition, we also want to study the changes over time.
 If we use a time series plot, we may need to plot all the countries that were top at a certain time, which will still include many countries.

 Considering the above factors, we choose a bar chart rase for visualization.

+### Data process

+The statistics of different timestamps are listed row by row in the dataset, but we need specific data with the timestamp in rows, which is the requirement for the Flourish bar chart race.

+We can use the **PIVIT** relational operator to perform it in SQL Server if the number of rows/timestamps is fixed and small.
+But if there are too many rows/timestamps (like in this case), we need to use **dynamic query**.
+You can find the tutorial [here](https://www.databasejournal.com/features/mssql/converting-rows-to-columns-pivot-and-columns-to-rows-unpivot-in-sql-server.html).

+### Visualiztion results

 Here is the bar chart race of `total_vaccinations_per_hundred` data starting from 1/10/2021.